Bob and Linda

 2016 and beyond.
 From this point we will likely take several cruises to include:

-So while Travelbloggers shouldn't set such trivial goals, but just travel for the sake of travel, for learning about other peoples and cultures, and for self awareness, I have basically done all of that.
-I am intimately familiar with a wide range of cultures, speak four languages, and I know myself.
+So while Travelbloggers shouldn't set such trivial goals, but just travel for the sake of travel, and learning about other peoples and cultures, I have done that.
+I am intimately familiar with a wide range of cultures, having lived outside my homeland for 36 years.
 I now look forward to visiting more places as a consequence of having set a goal.
 Most places will be short visits.
 But I did that when I first explored Europe after high school in 1968...visiting over a dozen countries in 21 days with the Eurailpass (see Eurailpass trip following high school graduation

 ).
 But short visits often lead to long visits, and we eventually lived 18 years in Europe.